coder-zs-cse/genai-guiding-support-chat/README.md

 # GenAI Powered Guiding-Tour-Navigation Chat Feature
 This project implements a GenAI-powered Guiding Tour generation support Chat feature using Next.js 14 with TypeScript.
-It leverages the CopilotKit library for context understanding and tour building, Groq API for AI models, and Shepherd.js for the UI of tour guides.
+It leverages the CopilotKit library for application context understanding and tour building, Groq API for AI models, and Shepherd.js for the UI of tour guides.

+Tired of navigating through 100s of features, buttons, inputs, forms in complex websites?
+for ex like Video Editing Softwares, or Cloud Providers websites, package documentation.
-*Ask a query like 'How do i import audio from URL?' and let the AI do the magic for you!*
+### *Ask a query like 'How do i import audio from URL?' and let the AI do the magic for you!*

 ![image](https://github.com/user-attachments/assets/f4f01b20-5dcd-47c0-8c94-e57d60f8f279)